PsyTeachR/ads-v1/docs/06-wrangle.md

 ### Select Relevant Data

 The file contains a bunch of columns about "promoted" tweets that will be blank unless your organisation pays for those.
 Let's get rid of them.
-We can use the select helper `dplyr::starts_with()` to get all the columns that start with "promoted" and remove the by prefacing the function with `!`.
+We can use the select helper `dplyr::starts_with()` to get all the columns that start with "promoted" and remove them by prefacing the function with `!`.
 Now there should be 20 columns, which we can inspect with `glimpse()`.

 ```r